-- 2.68.010 Established--Purpose.
+2.68.010 EstablishedPurpose.

-- 2.68.020 Committee.
+2.68.020 Committee.

-- 2.68.030 Cable regulation board created.
+2.68.030 Cable regulation board created.

-- 2.68.040 Membership.
+2.68.040 Membership.

 2.68.050 Powers, duties and expenses.

-- 2.68.060 Hearings.
+2.68.060 Hearings.

-- 2.68.070 Rate changes.
+2.68.070 Rate changes.

-- 2.68.080 Violations of franchise.
+2.68.080 Violations of franchise.

-- 2.68.090 Complaints.
+2.68.090 Complaints.

-- 2.68.100 Evaluations (performance evaluation sessions).
+2.68.100 Evaluations (performance evaluation

+sessions).

-- 2.68.110 Annual report.
+2.68.110 Annual report.

-- 2.68.120 Change of ownership.
+2.68.120 Change of ownership.

-- 2.68.130 Bonds and letters of credit.
+2.68.130 Bonds and letters of credit.

-- 2.68.140 Office of cable communications.
+2.68.140 Office of cable communications.

-- 2.68.150 Majority vote of cities.
+2.68.150 Majority vote of cities.

-- 2.68.010 Established--Purpose.
+2.68.010 Established--Purpose.
 An interlocal community access committee is established.
 The purpose and duties of the committee are as follows:

-- Community Access Plan.
-The committee shall develop a community access plan to provide for maximum community involvement and utilization of the access channel. plan shall include appropriate safeguards against direct and indirect program censorship and governmental interference with, or control of, program content.
+A. Community Access Plan.
+The committee shall develop a community access plan to provide for maximum community involvement and utilization of the access channel.
+The plan shall include appropriate safeguards against direct and indirect program censorship and governmental interference with, or control of, program content.
 The committee shall submit annually a written advisory report to the board reviewing said plan, recommending changes to it and fully describing actions of the committee and operations of the community access channel for the preceding year.

-- The interlocal community access com-Censorship. mittee shall assure that operation of the access channel capacity remains free from direct or indirect program censorship and governmental interference with, or control of, program content.
+B. Censorship.
+The interlocal community access committee shall assure that operation of the access channel capacity remains free from direct or indirect program censorship and governmental interference with, or control of, program content.
 (Ord.
 874 §2.1, 1998).

-- 2.68.020 Committee.
-A. Committee Membership. community access committee shall be composed of four members.
+2.68.020 Committee.
+A. Committee Membership.
+The community access committee shall be composed of four members.
 The cable regulation board shall select committee members to represent each city/town from people who have a demonstrated interest in community access.
 The board may appoint additional committee members from people who have a demonstrated interest in community access.
 Appointment shall be by majority vote of the board.
+B. Meetings--Quorum.
+The committee shall meet each month, or as necessary in accordance with the Public Open Meetings Act.
+A quorum shall consist of three members.
+Meetings shall be conducted in accordance with the most recent edition of Robert's Rules of Order.